Year of the Woman Exhibits & Programs

-Through March 31, 2020
+Through October 31, 2020

 In honor of the 100th Anniversary of the 19th Amendment, the Maryland Historical Society (MHS) is highlighting the strong female role-models represented in the Spectrum of Fashion exhibition.
 Check the MHS website for dates and times of tours.

 More than 90 works by 70 artists from Maryland and across the nation are on display.
 The exhibit contains compelling stories and images of the joys, sorrows, and complexities of womanhood.
 Experience the powerful "She" exhibit at Annmarie Sculpture Garden & Arts Center.
 Now also available as a VIRTUAL Tour.

 The Year of the Woman: Carving Out Her Niche

 This exhibit will feature a look at the often-overlooked impact of women in historical decoy carving, and the work of leading women carvers and sculptors in the international world of wildfowl art today.

 Open for scheduled tours on Thursday afternoons from 1-4 pm for 2020